 Chief Scientific Technical Advisors (CSTA)

-First and foremost, the main concern of a CSTA is that of continued operational safety.
-They are heavily involved in safety risk mitigation activities, such as developing rules and regulations, policy guidance, and technical standards.
-Implementing these activities helps make certain that industry is doing everything they can to create a safe and reliable aircraft.
-Unfortunately, sometimes a malfunction can occur and it becomes the CSTA’s duty to support industry in their investigation of accidents or incidents.
-The CSTA tries to determine the root cause of the malfunction, aids industry in conducting fleet inspections, and also coordinates with the National Transport Safety Board (NTSB).
-Conducting these tasks helps the CSTA create new rules, policies, and standards which continues to ensure that operational safety is at its best.
 The second primary priority that the CSTA is involved with is certification.
-Since the CSTA is a leader in their technical discipline, they are often asked to support the FAA and industry on technical issues relating to their subject matter expertise.
-Similarly, they are happy to assist in giving recommendations and discussing possible solutions to the technical issue at hand.
-After they have helped answer any queries, they are then responsible for reviewing the developments of the certification, the process itself, and also ensuring that the certification is being complied.
-These activities help in achieving the FAA's mission of "providing the safest, most efficient aerospace in the world."
+Since the CSTA is a leader in their technical discipline, they are often asked to support the FAA and industry on technical issues relating to their particular subject matter.
+Similarly, they are happy to give recommendations and discuss possible solutions to the technical issue at hand.
+After they have answered any queries, they are then responsible for reviewing the developments of the certification, the process itself, and also ensuring the certification is completed.
+These activities help in achieving the FAA's mission of providing the safest, most efficient aerospace in the world.